 There is no reason to suffer for white witches who do not like cow’s milk or who do not digest it as there are variants of milk-like drinks such as soy drinks.

 Nourishing, light, and apparently very similar to regular milk, this drink is fantastic for being enriched with spices like cinnamon, a drop of honey, and much more, for preparing tasty magic drinks to prevent diseases and reconnect to the ancestral purity linked to milk.

 Rice is another elementary but versatile food to bring to the table to make numerous tasty recipes but also for their great magical symbolism.

 In fact, rice is a food linked to the world of abundance and wealth, and its white color makes it ideal in tune with a white witch and her magic.

 Rice, in addition to being an excellent side dish, is often used to make numerous spells, especially the money spells.

 Fennel is one of the favorite vegetables of a white witch.
-Very healthy, they are perfect both to eat raw and cooked and, by their nature, they are the perfect middle ground between earthly food and air food.
+Very healthy, they are perfect both to eat raw and cooked; by their nature, they are the perfect middle ground between earthly and air food.

-Their light green color, due to its veins, helps a white witch to connect with the earth and its magic in a simple and effective way.
+Due to its veins, their light green color helps a white witch connect with the earth and its magic in a simple and effective way.